evalandgo/EvalandgoApiClient/README.md

 ```

 ## OAuth2 Storage
-In order to don't generate a token before each request, this library stores the OAuth2 information in basic sessions.
+In order to don't generate a token before each request, this library stores the OAuth2 information in native sessions.

 Default storage object : ApiClient\OAuth2\Storage\SessionStorage